WHAT IS CHILD MALTREATMENT?

 |Neglect||• Signs of malnutrition• Poor hygiene• Unattended physical or medical problems|

-WHAT SHOULD I DO IF I SUSPECT THAT A CHILD IS A VICTIM OF ABUSE OR NEGLECT?
+WHAT SHOULD I DO IF I AM THE VICTIM OF ABUSE OR NEGLECT OR I SUSPECT THAT A CHILD IS BEING HARMED?

-If you know or have reasonable cause to believe or suspect that a child is being subjected to abuse or neglect, you should immediately report the abuse.
-Most states consider certain professionals to be mandated reporters, such as physicians, teachers, attorneys, and sometimes clergy; some states require that all adults who suspect maltreatment report it.
+If you know or have reasonable cause to believe or suspect that a child is being subjected to abuse or neglect, or if you yourself are being victimized, you should immediately report the abuse.
 You do not need to have proof that maltreatment is currently occurring to report it, just reasonable cause to believe that it is happening or has happened in the past.
 Often, you can report abuse or neglect anonymously.

 There are a number of ways to report child abuse and neglect.
-You can call your state’s toll-free number or the National Child Abuse Hotline at 1-800-4-A-CHILD (1-800-422-4453).
+You can call the National Child Abuse Hotline at 1-800-4-A-CHILD (1-800-422-4453).
+Go here to find the phone number of your local Child Protective Services agency.
 If you are witnessing possible abuse or neglect and need to alert authorities right away, call 9-1-1.
-A helpful link for what to do if you see or suspect that a child is being harmed can be found here.

 WHAT SHOULD I DO IF I SUSPECT THAT A CHILD IS A VICTIM OF TRAFFICKING?